phuang1024/RenderNet/README.md

 python main.py create /path/to/blend.blend frames
 ```

-Create a new job and wait for it to finish.
 The program will print out a **Job ID**.
 Take note of it to download the results.

 Enter frames in Python slice syntax; i.e. `start:stop:step` with inclusive start and exclusive step.